 The costs claimed during the audit period were for program purposes and adequately supported.

-From the review of the three prior audit findings, it has been determined that VMRC has taken appropriate corrective action to resolve two findings.
+From the review of the two prior audit findings, it has been determined that VMRC has taken appropriate corrective action to resolve one finding.

 VIEWS OF RESPONSIBLE OFFICIALS